 - See how to find good dog walks (info on safety and the Countryside Code, to keep dogs and livestock safe).
 Or if you can’t walk dogs yourself, find out where to find volunteer dog walkers.

-- Live with an old pooch or two?
-See resources to help senior dogs.
+- See resources to help senior dogs.

 - See clothing brands that help animals.
 Buy your tees, hoodies and beanies from here, to fund charities that help street dogs and dogs/cats used for the meat trade abroad.